Your patient record

 Within 15 days your request will be processed.

 The mynexuzhealth code card is a card with 24 codes that you use in combination with a username and password.
-You can request this card:
+You can request this card if you can not log on with one of the other options:

 In order to use the eID, it is important to have the correct software on your computer.
 In case of an error message, install or reinstall the eID software.
 Choose the installer that matches your operating system.
 After installing this software, it is best to close your browser before trying again.
 If you are working with Mozilla Firefox as your internet browser, an additional add-on is also required.